WebAssembly/tool-conventions/Linking.md

 The final code and data sections are written out with relocations applied.

-`R_WEBASSEMBLY_TYPE_INDEX_LEB` relocations cannot fail.
+`R_WEBASSEMBLY_SIGNATURE_INDEX_LEB` relocations cannot fail.
 The output Wasm file shall contain a newly-synthesised type section which contains entries for all functions and type relocations in the output.

 `R_WEBASSEMBLY_TABLE_INDEX_SLEB` and `R_WEBASSEMBLY_TABLE_INDEX_I32` relocations
 cannot fail.
 The output Wasm file shall contain a newly-synthesised table,